John McCrae: Legacy

 The Canadian Medical Association awards the John McCrae Memorial Medal to a health services member of the Canadian Armed Forces for exemplary service.

 McCrae was designated a Person of National Historic Significance in 1946.

 McCrae was the great-uncle of former Alberta Member of Parliament (MP) David Kilgour and of Kilgour's sister Geills Turner, who married former Canadian Prime Minister John Turner.
 Marie Christie Geills Kilgour (née McCrae) was the sister of John McCrae.

 In 1918, Lieut.
 John Philip Sousa wrote the music to "In Flanders Fields, the poppies grow" words by Lieut.-Col John McCrae.

 The Cloth Hall of the city of Ypres in Belgium has a permanent war museum called the "In Flanders Fields Museum", named after the poem.
 There are also a photograph and a short biographical memorial to McCrae in the St George Memorial Church in Ypres.
-In May 2007, to commemorate the 90th anniversary of the writing of his best-known poem with a two-day literary conference.
+In May 2007, to commemorate the 90th anniversary of the writing of his best-known poem, a two-day literary conference was held.

 Institutions that have been named in McCrae's honour include John McCrae Public School in Guelph, John McCrae Public School in Markham, John McCrae Senior Public School in Toronto, and John McCrae Secondary School in Ottawa.

 A bronze plaque memorial dedicated to Lt.
 Col. John McCrae was erected by the Guelph Collegiate Vocational Institute.

 McCrae House was converted into a museum.
 The current Canadian War Museum has a gallery for special exhibits, called The Lieutenant-Colonel John McCrae Gallery.

 In May 2015, a statue of McCrae by Ruth Abernathy was erected on Green Island (Rideau River) in Ottawa, Ontario.
 McCrae is dressed as an artillery officer and his medical bag nearby, as he writes.
 The statue shows the destruction of the battlefield and, at his feet, the poppies which are a symbol of Remembrance of World War I and all armed conflict since.
 A copy of that statue was erected at Guelph Civic Museum in Guelph in 2015.

 The street next to the cemetery where he is buried is named in his honour, although the street is called "Rue Mac Crae".

 Mount McCrae in British Columbia, is named for him.